 I do not think it is a coincidence that the last century’s worst moral offenders happened to be anti-Christian.
 I am certainly not saying all atheists are morally horrible people.
 Nevertheless, I also think people who claim rejecting belief in God can somehow be done with little or no damage to our overall worldview (I would prefer to use the term “noetic structure”, since I think there are real contradictions created, but I will just use the term “worldview” as it less technical) are either dreadfully mistaken or dishonest.

 I have a few blogs posts drafted that I would like atheists to think about concerning legal rights and generally about moral and legal issues.
 I really think beliefs are only as strong as the reasons we have for them.
 So when the foundations for moral beliefs are taken away we should fully expect the moral beliefs they hold to fall with time as well.
-If you want to be atheist in a culture that was created by Christianity you will hopefully realize you should try to patch up the foundations – or at least see with eyes wide open how morality and legal systems are effected.
+If you want to be atheist in our western moral culture that was heavily influenced by Christianity you will hopefully realize you should try to patch up the foundations.
+Or at least see with eyes wide open how morality and legal systems are effected.

 While driving I accidentally hit a deer and it is badly hurt on the side of the road.
 If I called an ambulance it might survive after a surgery and medical care that might cost $100,000.00.
 I think it would be moral for me to keep driving.
-It might be better if I thought it would suffer and to take a gun and shoot it if I had one in the car.
+It might be better, if I thought it would suffer, to take a gun and shoot it.

-Now you might say the disparity is not justified.
-But then the question is should we treat people like deer or deer like people?
+Now atheists who do not believe humans are created in the image of God might say the disparity between how we treat deer as opposed to humans is not justified.
+But then the question is should we treat people more like deer or deer more like people?
+Should we start calling ambulances every time we hit an animal on the road and paying hundreds or thousands of dollars to try to save that deer?
+Or should we instead start to treating humans more like we treat deer – just drive off or put the human out of his misery?
 As you think this through try to notice if you are rationalizing your conclusions or if you are truly “reasoning” your way to the conclusions.